jabrantley/NEUROLEG/README.md

 |7| `neuroleg_realtime_control`      | Real time control, baby!   | Calls 3-5 then uses trained model from 6 to control leg.
 Shows stimulus movement pattern  |
 |8| `neuroleg_realtime_freemove`      | Free movement RTC | Calls 3-5 then uses trained model from 6 to control leg.
 Does not provided stimulus.
 Allows for continuous unconstrained control.

+## Additional useful/necessary functions for real-time control and offline analysis

 In addition to the real time control functions used by the GUI, there are a number of scripts in the `./utils` folder that are used in real time and can be used for offline:

 |No.| Function      | Purpose | Notes     |